 The concept behind Curve is fascinating — it’s a credit card you can make payments with, and it can be linked to your rewards credit card.
 Here’s the general idea when you get Curve:

-- Curve allows you to link credit cards from Mastercard, Visa, Diners, and Discover (American Express is excluded for now)
+- Curve allows you to link credit cards with major issuers; unfortunately in the United States, only Mastercard, Diners, and Discover work initially, while Visa and American Express don’t work yet

 - Then you can make all of your purchases with your Curve credit card, rather than using individual credit cards — essentially Curve pays the merchant, and then Curve charges your credit card